 |Access Level||This licence is free of charge, worldwide, non-exclusive, royalty free and perpetual.
 Access to Copernicus Products is given for the purpose of the following use in so far as it is lawful: reproduction; distribution; communication to the public; adaptation, modification and combination with other data and information; or any combination of the foregoing.|

 The BOM provides daily gridded climate data as interpolated observation data at a resolution of 0.05 degrees (approximately 5 km) covering entire Australia.

 The following variables are available from BOM (and also incorporated into the meteoblue system):

 - Daily rainfall gridded data (daily precipitation sum) (1901 to present)

 - Daily gridded temperature data (max / min temperatures) (1911 to present)

 - Daily vapour pressure grids (daily 9 am and 3 pm) (1971 to present)

 - Daily total gridded global solar exposure data (1990 to present)

-The data is gridded at a resolution of 0.05 degrees, however the information content is nowhere near this localized.
+The data is gridded at a resolution of 0.05 degrees, however the information content is nowhere near this located.
 The data was obtained by spatial interpolation of station observations and thus has resolutions as bad as hundreds of kilometres in certain areas. meteoblue did and will not alter the content of the original dataset (e.g. fill data gaps) in order to preserve the official character of the dataset.